Polish immigration to the Nord-Pas-de-Calais coalfield: German import of prisoners of war

 From 1942 onwards, the German occupying forces deported several thousand Ukrainian civilians and Soviet prisoners of war to the Nord-Pas-de-Calais region to boost coal production, which had continued to decline.
 With this in mind, a prisoner-of-war camp was set up at Marles-les-Mines, at the foot of the slag heap at shaft number 5.

 The Poles' knowledge of Russian and French facilitated contacts between Soviet nationals and the FTPF, as well as their escapes.
 By early 1944, the total number of Polish "language groups" in the MOI had risen to 1,370 members, then to around 2,500 by September 1944, according to written reports.
 Some commanded multi-national detachments, such as the 35th Brigade of the FTP-MOI, led in the South-West by Jan Gerhard and Marcel Langer.

 On 15 March 1942, to counter the Polish resistance, German propaganda created an association in Douai, the "Communauté culturelle des Allemands d'origine du Nord de la France" headed by a man called "Muller", of the Kreiskommandantur, which included a majority of miners of Polish origin, notably Westphalian miners who had worked in the Ruhr and those from Poznań and Silesia, which were German before Poland gained its independence in November 1918.
-It also recruited Flemings, Ukrainians, and Czechoslovakians.
+It also recruited Flemings, Ukrainians, and Czechoslovaks.
 In September 1943, it claimed 5,500 members.
 Its leadership was entrusted to a German from the Douai Kommandantur.